benrconway/FSCodeChallenge01/README.md

 # Code Challenge

-This is my fulfillment of the Full Stack code challenge.
+This is my fulfillment of the full stack code challenge.

 Create a Progressive Web App(PWA) about delicious cakes and allow a user to add their own cakes to the list.
-Being a full stack challenge, it requires also the creation of a simple REST API to serve information to the PWA.
+Being a full stack challenge, it also required the creation of a simple REST API to serve information to the PWA.

 In the documentation below I have the following sections:

 [Expected Functionality, what I was given to build.](#Expected-functionality)

 [Progression of production, bullet points on how I went about the project](#Progression-of-production)